Marriage and relationship counselling in Brisbane

 Lack of connection

 It is why you selected your partner in the first place – that sense of connection.
 Your partner felt right and understood you.
 Perhaps you now feel you are heading in different directions.
 Maybe you are different people.
-After two kids and many jobs you just are different and feel unsuited to the person you married many years ago.
-Re-connection with your partner is possible and is always explored in relationship counselling.
+Having children may shift the focus away from the primary relationship to being functional carers.
+Children or life experiences may lead to a feeling that you are unsuited to the person you married many years ago.
+For couples that are willing re-connection with your partner is possible.
+For some couples counselling may be an opportunity to discuss the lack of connection in a safe and open way.

 When a couple come for counselling it is usually after a crisis.
 Perhaps a small one if the problem has been brewing for a while or a larger one that perhaps comes on suddenly.
 Sometimes a partner will seek therapy as a way to confirm a decision to leave and sometimes it feels like a keenly wanted attempt to save a marriage for both parties.
 With my specialised relationship counselling skills I feel I provide a solid opportunity to help a couple reach the place they would like to be.
 A relationship can be such a huge investment in a lifetime and asking someone to help navigate you away from the minefield is a very wise decision.
 As a registered psychologist specialising in relationships I have some key skills that give you an advantage in working through your relationship difficulties.
 Please contact Dr Mark Sykes on 0416157751 for an appointment in Brisbane.
 The first appointment is 2 hours for a detailed assessment and each following appointment is one hour.
 The fee is $160 per hour.